2025 IRS Exchange Rates: A Guide for Foreign Income Reporting

 Source: IRS.gov

-Key Steps for using the 2024 IRS Exchange Rate in your US Tax Return
+How to Use the IRS Exchange Rate on Your US Tax Return

 1. Identify Your Income Sources: Determine all sources of income earned during the year and categorize them by type (e.g., wages, self-employment income, interest, dividends).